pm67nz/hpc_training/_lessons/009-help.md

 NIWA operations users:
 * Create a ticket on NIWA's JIRA ticket system
-* Or send an email to HPC admin

 NeSI users:
 * Send an [email](mailto:support@nesi.org.nz) to the NeSI Team